 At this point a meeting would be held to discuss whether a request for an Education, Health Care Plan (EHCP) is required.
 This involves asking the Local Authority to assess the needs and provision required.
 The criteria for requesting an EHCP is laid out in Birmingham City Council's Local Offer.
 How do we adapt the curriculum and learning environment?
 We embrace a creative approach to the curriculum which means that the curriculum can be more easily adapted to pupils needs.
 All lessons are delivered through High Quality teaching and are differentiated as needed.
 Differentiation can be through a variety of ways, to include adaptation of resources, outcome, use of equipment, adult support, small groups, and peer learning.
 All learning styles are addressed throughout the lessons and a variety of activities are used.
+This will include scaffolding learning pre and post tutoring.
 The use of technology is included and encouraged, according to pupils needs, for example the use of laptops or iPads for methods of recording work.
 Quiet areas are available in classrooms and in the learning Hub.
 Areas where interventions can be delivered are available outside of classrooms.
+The appears room can be used for quiet activities. delivered are available outside of classrooms.
 The sensory room can be used for quiet activities and learning breaks, as well as sensory based exercises as recommended by outside agencies.
+We will also seek advice from Local Authority agencies.